babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Comaprison Cloud SDK for .NET.md

 - Detect style changes.
 - Get or set password to the the resultant document.

-## New Features in Version 19.5
+## New Features in Version 20.5

-- This is the first release of a completely new version of the API `GroupDocs.Comparison.Cloud v2.0`.
+- Added ability to get document information.
-- `V2` provides much simpler and intuitive API as compared to `V1`.
+- Added new comparison options.

-- `V2` includes Storage and File API which enables you to manage storage and files.
+## Enhancements in Version 20.5

-- Internal cloud solution is based on the modern micro-service architecture.
+- Improved support for multi-document comparison for many file formats.

-For the detailed notes, please visit [GroupDocs.Comparison Cloud 19.5 Release Notes](https://wiki.groupdocs.cloud/comparisoncloud/release-notes/2019/groupdocs-comparison-cloud-19-5-release-notes/).
+For the detailed notes, please visit [GroupDocs.Comparison Cloud 20.5 Release Notes](https://wiki.groupdocs.cloud/comparisoncloud/release-notes/2020/groupdocs-comparison-cloud-20-5-release-notes/).

 ## Supported Document Formats